IshaqJunejo/Lemon-Disease-Detector/README.md

 Both models are based of `MobileNetV2` for Transfer Learning, as there was limited number of images to train a model from scratch.

+You can also have a look at the [Evaluation and Metrics](core/Evaluation-and-Metrics.md).

+If you want to train these models yourself, you can read [Reproducibility Procedure](core/Reproducibility.md).

+You can also have a look at the [Progress Log](core/Progress-Log.md) for a glimpse of failures encountered on the way.

 ## How to use

 To use this project, you will have to run it locally on your machine, as there is no publically available Inference API endpoint.